Amirhk-dev/Targeter-Database-Interaction-Website/README.md

 ## Project Explanation

-A MySQL-based database is implemented in order to save the information related to diverse experiments on different microscopes.
+A MySQL-based database is implemented to save the information related to diverse experiments on different microscopes.

 The goal is to save the diverse data and read them whenever required for experiment repeatability.

 The information is grouped into different levels as shown below:
 * Subframe
     * Region(s) of Interest (ROI)
         * Sample
-            * Target
+            * Target,

-where **Subframe** is the object which holds the material for imaging, **Region of Interest** is any region that we are interested to focus on (there could be one or many ROIs on a Subframe). **Sample** is any area inside ROI, for example, a cell region (there could be one or many Samples on a Subframe).
-**Target** is any point inside an ROI (there could be one or many targets on a sample).
+where **Subframe** is the object which holds the imaging material. **Region of Interest** is any region that we are interested to focus on (there could be one or many ROIs on a Subframe). **Sample** is any area inside ROI, for example, a cell region (there could be one or many samples on an ROI). **Target** is any point inside a sample (there could be one or many targets on a sample).
 **Target**(s) are the points that we want to shoot at with a laser.

 There is a possibility to